-The house is only a 10-minute walk from Santa Claus Village so we didn’t need to hire a car.
-The family live there most of the year so it’s got a homely feel, with a well-equipped kitchen so we could self-cater if we wanted to (eating and drinking out is expensive in Lapland).
+The house is only a 10-minute walk from Rovaniemi’s Santa Claus Village so we didn’t need to hire a car.
+The family live there most of the year so it has a homely feel, with a well-equipped kitchen so we could self-cater (eating and drinking out is expensive in Lapland).
 Nights in the north are long so it was good to have somewhere warm to cosy up, with underfloor heating, a fire, sauna and a brilliant BBQ hut in the garden where we cooked salmon over the fire.

-Things to do in Rovaniemi’s Santa Claus Village
+Things to do in Santa Claus Village Rovaniemi

 Meet Santa and cross the Arctic Circle

 I thought Santa would be off to the Caribbean as soon as Christmas is over, but you can visit him in the Santa Claus Office all year round.
 There’s also a Post Office where you can send letters with a special Arctic Circle postmark, and a Christmas exhibition.
 Yes this place really does go all out for the festive season.
 The line of the Arctic Circle also runs right through the middle of the village – you can see it marked with a row of lanterns and strip of blue lights.

 Go husky sledding